-Land and Buildings inherited from the local authority were stated in the balance sheet at valuation (by Shepherd, Chartered Surveyors, in September 2015) less amounts written off by way of depreciation.
-In 2015/16 the former Longman Campus buildings were fully written down, just leaving the land value remaining.
+Land and Buildings inherited from the local authority are stated in the balance sheet at valuation (by Shepherd, Chartered Surveyors, in September 2015) less amounts written off by way of depreciation.
+In 2015/16 the former Longman Campus buildings were fully written down.
+An SFC funded project was commenced during 2018/19 to demolish the former campus buildings to enable a clear development site to be presented for disposal.
+This project did not complete until November 2019 and therefore the balance sheet reflects the position as at 31 July 2019.